CDCgov/abm-python-wrappers/docs/experiments.md

 - `config_file` (`str`, optional): Path to the configuration file.
 Used to initialize a new experiment.
 Must be provided alongside an experiments directory.
 - `img_file` (`str`, optional): Path to the compressed experiment file.
 Used to restore a previously saved experiment.
 - `verbose` (`bool`, default=True): Whether or not to print out some non-critical warnigns and progress statements when operating with the experimnt
-- `**kwargs` : Key word arguments to provide additional parameters orr overwrite config parameters.
+- `**kwargs` : Key word arguments to provide additional parameters or overwrite config parameters.
 In particular,
     - `prior_distribution_dict` (`dict`, optional): Dictionary of prior distributions for simulation parameters.
     - `perturbation_kernel_dict` (`dict`, optional): Dictionary of perturbation kernels for simulation parameters.